ArrigoCoen/Faculty_schedule_simulation/06 Grading skeletons/README.md

-# Data extraction
+# Grading skeletons

-Here is explain how to extract the data from the Faculty of Sciences pages.
+Here is explained how we grade the skeletons.